www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

          * [ ] Implement a faster database implementation, which speed up is based on line based value storage, instead of column based value storage, which in turn can avoid copying values, when lines are transferred from one database to a another one.
 CURRENT
+           * [ ] Line based value storage -> LineWithValues
+           * [ ] Column access values via list of lines shared by database to all of its columns.
+             Therefore, columns are read only.
+           * [ ] DatabaseTest should test all database implementations.
          * [ ] Speed up constraint nodes by improving free or used demand and supply handling.
          * [x] Implement faster allocations database for faster constraint nodes. -> This is not needed, because the bulk of slowness is not caused by the slow allocations implementation.
            * [x] Rename Allocations to Assignments.